 Please note: We do not currently accept post-consumer plastic directly from the public.

-If you'd like to chat to us about your exciting project, please contact us here to get the ball rolling!
+Contact us here to get the ball rolling!

 We're often asked this question in regards to items such as furniture, or even musical instruments!
 And the answer is - yes, we can!